GelidusResearch/device.docs/gdo.guides/RATGDO-Homekit-Setup-Guide.md

 ## GDO HomeKit Setup Guide - ESP32 WEB Installer method

-You can use the GRGDO1 WEB Installer [URL](https://gelidusresearch.github.io/homekit-ratgdo32/flash.html) to install firmware from scratch or configure WiFi using a USB to UART Adapter.
+You can use the GRGDO1 WEB Installer [URL](https://gelidusresearch.github.io/homekit-ratgdo32/flash.html) to install firmware from scratch or configure WiFi using a USB to UART Adapter the v1 model or just use the built in USB-C port on a v2 model.
 To enable flash mode on the GRGDO1 you need to depress and hold SW1 then connect your USB to serial adapter to the UART flashing connector as shown here.
 Once power is applied the button can be released and the GRGDO1 will be in flash mode.
 (Pre-connecting J1 and then plugging in the USB end is usually easier)
 If the GRGDO1 is preloaded with Homekit firmware then it can simply be connected without enabling flash through its Improv enabled feature.